Last Updated on January 4, 2023 by Andrew Pirie

 1974 Asian Games

 i) Amelita Alanes End of an Era.
 Active for most of the seventies.
-Alanes nearing the end of her career now competing under her married name of Saberon.
+Alanes is nearing the end of her career, now competing under her married name of Saberon.

 1975 Asian Championships

 1978 Asian Games

 Alanes eventually gave way to a group of sprinters.
-With the main one Lorena Morcilla who was the most dominant sprinter in the Philippines from 1979-1981.
+The main one Lorena Morcilla was the most dominant sprinter in the Philippines from 1979-1981.
 Until a talented teenager came of age from Bulacan by the name of Lydia De Vega.
-Lured out of retirement at the age of 28 she went up against the upcoming youngster who beat the veteran in all three sprints.
+Lured out of retirement at the age of 28, she went up against the upcoming youngster who beat the veteran in all three sprints.